Abakar Sabone: Rebellion

 demobilization, and reintegration (DDR) on 13 January 2011.
-On May 2011, he resigned as the leader of MLCJ and advisor to Bozize to retire.
+In May 2011, he resigned as the leader of MLCJ and advisor to Bozize to retire.
 He appointed MLCJ chief of staff, Abator Tidjani, as the head of MLCJ.
 However, the appointment of Tidjani was contested by Adoum Rakiss.
-Due to the MLCJ's internal conflict, Sabon rejoined MLCJ and became the leader of MLCJ on October 2011, replacing Abator Tidjani.
+Due to the MLCJ's internal conflict, Sabone rejoined MLCJ and became the leader of MLCJ in October 2011, replacing Abator Tidjani.